alban12/Puissance4/README.md

-# Puissance4
+# Connect 4
-A Connect4 game implemented with JavaFX that contains AI state-of-the-art agents implemented for differents level of difficulties.
+An implementaation of the game Connect 4 using JavaFX with state-of-the-art AI agents

 # Installation